yitzchak/nontrivial-gray-streams/README.md

 function but does not provide for bivalent streams which can change the element type at any time.
 In order support bivalent streams one needs a SETF for [CL:STREAM-ELEMENT-TYPE][].
-The existance of this extension is indicated by the feature `:gray-streams-setf-element-type`.
+The existance of this extension is indicated by the feature `:gray-streams-element-type/setf`.

 ```common-lisp
 ((setf stream-element-type) new-value stream) ; → new-value